tensojka/instastories-backup/README.md

 ```
 $ python3 main.py
 ```
-You will have to run it every 24 hours in order to catch all Stories by the people you follow before they disappear
+You will have to run it every 24 hours in order to catch all Stories by the people you follow before they disappear.

+You can set `quiet` in `prefs.json` to suppress all program output except errors.
+Useful for running via cron.

 ## Navigating program output
 Exclamation marks (!) mean that a Stories entry we tried to crawl is already in the database and dots (.) mean that an entry has been successfully added to the database.

 # Working with collected data
-The script saves all metadata into the SQLite3 database `stories.sqlite3` and by default downloads media into files/
+The script saves all metadata into the SQLite3 database `stories.sqlite3` and by default downloads media into files/username, where username is whatever you specified in `prefs.json`.

+It doesn't check the username against IG, it only instructs the program to what directory should the media get downloaded.